firebadnofire/cloud-init-automation/README.md

 1. Builds the cloud-init ISO using `build.sh`
 2. Destroys and undefines any existing VM with the same name
-3. Creates a qcow2 overlay backed by the base image
+3. Creates a qcow2 overlay backed by the configured base image
 4. Boots the VM using `virt-install`
 5. Attaches to the serial console